 Every person who is recovering from addiction will experience uncomfortable urges and cravings for his/her drug of choice.
 This is normal recovery behavior.
 Fortunately, these cravings usually pass with time.
 When you are first starting rehabilitation, these things are normal, so expect them.
-We offer some helpful techniques you can use to deal with mental urges.
+We offer some helpful techniques for dealing with mental urges.

 Number 1: Learn to Resist Cravings